LegNeato/mdbook-typst/README.md

 To removove the default toc

-## Run a local version of this project
+## Run a local version temporarly of this project

 ### For release